11 NCERT CBSE Political Science 2 Freedom

 Answer

-In the context of the Indian freedom struggle, Swaraj referred to freedom as a constitutional and political demand, and as a value at the social-collective level.
+Swaraj was an important rallying cry because it referred to freedom as a constitutional and political demand, and as a value at the social-collective level, inspiring leaders like Tilak.

 Explanation